 7.2.3.5 Scale Factor.
-This subject is not covered in this standard, but does appear in American Standard FORTRAN, X3.9-1966.
+A scale factor designator is defined for use with the F, E, G, and D conversions and is of the form:

+nF

+where n, the scale factor, is an integer constant or minus followed by an integer constant.

+When the format control is initiated, a scale factor of zero is established.
+Once a scale factor has been established, it applies to all subsequently interpreted F, E, G, and D field descriptors, until another scale factor is encountered, and then that scale factor is established.

 7.2.3.5.1 Scale Factor Effects.
-This subject is not covered in this standard, but does appear in American Standard FORTRAN, X3.9-1966.

-7.2.3.6 Numeric Conversions.
-The numeric field descriptors I, F, and E are used to specify input/output of integer and real data.

-(1) In numeric input fields blanks are permitted only to the left of the first nonblank character or between the sign of the field and the next nonblank character.
-Such blanks are treated as zero in conversion.
+The scale factor n affects the appropriate conversions in the following manner:

+(1) For F, E, G, and D input conversions (provided no exponent exists in the external field) and F output conversions, the scale factor effect is as follows:

+externally represented number equals internally represented number times the quantity ten raised to the nth power.

+- (2) For F, E, G, and D input, the scale factor has no effect if there is an exponent in the external field. - (3) For E and D output, the basic real constant part of the output quantity is multiplied by 10^n and the exponent is reduced by n. - (4) For G output, the effect of the scale factor is suspended unless the magnitude of the datum to be converted is outside the range that permits the effective use of F conversion.
+If the effective use of E conversion is required, the scale factor has the same effect as with E output. - 7.2.3.6 Numeric Conversions.
+The numeric field descriptors I, F, E, G, and D are used to specify input/output of integer, real, double precision, and complex data. - (1) With all numeric input conversions, leading blanks are not significant and other blanks are zero.
 Plus signs may be omitted.
-A field of all blanks is considered to be zero.

-(2) With the F and E input conversions, a decimal point appearing in the input field overrides the specification supplied by the field descriptor.

-(3) With all output conversions, the output field is right justified.
-If the number of characters produced by the conversion is smaller than the field width, leading blanks will be inserted in the output field.

-(4) With all output conversions, the external representation of a negative value must be signed; a positive value may be signed.
+A field of all blanks is considered to be zero. - (2) With the F, E, G, and D input conversions, a decimal point appearing in the input field overrides the decimal point specification supplied by the field descriptor. - (3) With all output conversions, the output field is right justified.
+If the number of characters produced by the conversion is smaller than the field width, leading blanks will be inserted in the output field. - (4) With all output conversions, the external representation of a negative value must be signed; a positive value may be signed.